-St Johns Church is one of the inest enamples of early Gothic Revival in Australia, superbly sited or near and distant appreciation, virtually as it is as hen erected.
-It has an unusual character it has a hilltop site of rural character approached by any of climbing streets closely built in the manner of a ell-developed country to in, the combination is orthy of preservation.
+St Johns Church is one of the finest examples of early Gothic Revival in Australia, superbly sited for near and distant appreciation, virtually as it was when erected.
+It has an unusual character with a hilltop site of rural character approached by way of climbing streets closely built in the manner of a well-developed country town, the combination is worthy of preservation.

-( he Commission is in the process o developing and or upgrading o icial statements or places listed prior to 1991 he above data as mainly provided by the nominator and has not yet been revised by the Commission )
+(The Commission is in the process of developing and/or upgrading official statements for places listed prior to 1991.
+The above data was mainly provided by the nominator and has not yet been revised by the Commission.)